 Three doors down, a man in a big quilted coat and aviator shades, winds down the window of his black Honda Prelude with red rims and blacked-out rear windows, winks at me and says "Have you got owt for me mate?"
 I hand him his mail and he says "Sweet mate.
 Nice one."

 Sunday, 13 March 2011

 Saturday, 5 March 2011

 I arrived at work early so I made a cigarette and stood on the pavement to smoke it.
-After a minute or so, a Blue Tit flew out from a tree and landed on the wing mirror of the Citroën Picasso parked in front of me.
+After a minute or so, a blue tit flew out from a tree and landed on the wing mirror of the Citroën Picasso parked in front of me.
 It hopped down onto the bottom lip of the mirror-casing and perched there facing the glass, appearing to admire its reflection.
-After a few seconds, the bird flew to the mirror of the next parked car and did the same thing, and then again onto the third car before it disappeared back among the shrubs in the church gardens.
-I was quite excited and asked the man on the corner, who was checking the soles of his shoes for dog shit, whether he'd seen it, but he hadn't.
+After a few seconds, it flew to the mirror of the next parked car and did the same thing, and then again onto the third car before it disappeared back among the shrubs in the church gardens.
+I was quite excited to have seen this and asked the man on the corner who was checking the soles of his shoes for dog shit whether he had, but he hadn't.

 Mrs Hussain is in her front room on a treadmill watching tele' again.
 She answers the door with a water bottle in her hand.